EnriqManComp/LA_crime_project/README.md

 ## Problem Statement

-We take the role of a local government that needs to allocate law enforcement resources based on different factors of crimes committed in LA city.
+We take the role of a city government that needs to allocate law enforcement resources based on different factors of crimes committed in LA city.

 Also, we need to keep tracking various statistics to get information about the nature of crimes in LA.
 We group the statistics as follows:
 - Percentage of the rate of committed crimes based on the previous year.